JessicaML/nycda-ajax-exam/README.md

 ```

 - 2a.
 Describe what seems to be happening.

+1. "A" is logged to the console.
+2. When the element with id map is clicked,
+		a) "B" is logged to the console.
+		b) "C" is logged to the console.
+		c) A get request is initiated to url: /map
+		d) 	- wrapped in an object is coordinates called to x and to y.
+		    - "D" is logged to the console.
+				- call update function on mapDisplay
+		e) "E" is logged to the console.
+3. "F" is logged to the console.

 - 2b.
 In what order is `A` through `F` printed?
 - 2c.
 Describe the events that happen between each letter.
 When does the server get hit?